Home » BCIS building forecast

 The full briefings are available to subscribers of BCIS CapX, the leading service for construction costing activities.

-Building costs will increase by 15% over the next five years, while tender prices will rise by 20% over the same period, according to the latest construction forecast data from BCIS.
-As cost inflation moderates and market activity is expected to increase, tender prices are anticipated to rise faster than costs next year.
+Building costs will increase by 17% over the next five years, while tender prices will rise by 19% over the same period, according to our latest construction forecast data.

-The BCIS All-in Tender Price Index, which measures the trend of contractors’ pricing levels in accepted tenders, i.e. the cost to client at commit to build, saw annual growth of 2.1% in 3Q2024.
+The BCIS All-in Tender Price Index, which measures the trend of contractors’ pricing levels in accepted tenders, i.e. the cost to client at commit to build, saw annual growth of 2.3% in 4Q2024.

-On the input costs side, labour remains the main driver, though annual growth in the BCIS Labour Cost Index is forecast to slow, increasing overall by 16% between 3Q2024 and 3Q2029.
+On the input costs side, labour remains the main driver, though annual growth in the BCIS Labour Cost Index is expected to have slowed in the final quarter of 2024 to 5.3%.

-Materials cost inflation has been moderating since peaking in 2022 and annual growth in the BCIS Materials Cost Index has been in negative territory in recent quarters.
+Materials cost inflation has been moderating since peaking in 2022 and annual growth in the BCIS Materials Cost Index was in negative territory from the third quarter of 2023 to the second quarter of 2024.
 BCIS expects the index to grow by 15% over the forecast period.

 Source: BCIS, ONS